Greazi-Times/Discord_Bot_Foundation/README.md

 This libary can only be used by projects made or autherized by **Greazi**

-You can only use this libarry for non-commercial ussage if authorisasion has been given.
+You can only use this libarry for non-commercial usage if authorisasion has been given.

 For support contact me here: support@greazi.com